Kristjan-tester/QoLforSacriel/README.md

 - Towels take linear amount of water - 1 towel is enough now to dry yourself.
 - Improve entering car, character will reorient themselves when close to door
 - (NEW) Sleep in nearest bed - looks for beds (above bad quality) in 3 tile radios, and when selected walks to them and starts sleeping.
 Only shown when player can sleep.
-- (UPDATED) Fitness tab in Info panel - indicate weight gain in detail, strength training xp, etc.
+- (UPDATED) Fitness tab in Info panel - indicate weight gain/loss, strength training xp, etc.
+ 	- Detailed fitness stats show in tooltip only for "nutritionist" trait
 	- Shows basic 'score' of sleep and wake up reason, and general contributing factors.
 Score is compared to current character 'normal' state.
  	- 'Exact sleep stats' can be enabled from mod options, default off.
   	- Vanilla code is not fully transparent, some wake up actions happen within java with no exposure to lua so can't detect them all, yet.